Welcome to today's edition of the Rush 24-7 podcast.

 Yes, sir, you are.

-It's you know, a lot of people don't know how to uh they've never been trained in it.
+You know, a lot of people don't know how to.

-Uh very nice comments, and I I'm always amazed at the things that people are curious about.
+And I'm always amazed at the things that people are curious about.

-Many people think that, or just would assume that my ego is so out of control.
+Many people think that, or just would assume, that my ego is so out of control.

-I had somebody tell me last night, in fact, uh driving back from uh from dinner, and I was in a jocular mood and I was making some jokes, and uh a person with me saying I'm the roll down the windows here to let your ego out of the car.
+I had somebody tell me last night, in fact, driving back from dinner, and I was in a jocular mood and I was making some jokes.

-A lot of people think that that I would demand something golden as a microphone because of my standing and ego, prominence, and stature.
+A lot of people think that I would demand something golden as a microphone because of my standing and ego, prominence, and stature.

 But it just happened, folks.

-You set the table, establish the circumstances, and let things fall out as they may, and they will.
+It's like most everything else, you set the table, establish the circumstances, and let things fall out as they may, and they will.

 Susie in Los Angeles, I'm glad you called on Open Line Friday.